 The current criteria is a much more condensed list of possible ailments, which will most likely affect claims for disability under the HIV listing significantly.
 The new listing indicates your condition must result in one of the following: multicentric Castleman disease affecting multiple groups of lymph nodes or organs containing lymphoid tissue, primary central nervous system lymphoma, primary effusion lymphoma, progressive multifocal leukoencephalopathy, pulmonary Kaposi sarcoma, absolute CD4 count of 50 cells/mm3 or less, absolute CD4 count of less than 200 cells/mm3 or CD percentage of less than 14 percent and either a BMI of less than 18.5 or hemoglobin of less than 8.0 grams per deciliter, or repeated manifestations of HIV infection with at least one marked limitation in daily activities, social functioning, or completing tasks in a timely manner.

 The new HIV criteria are completely different from the previous multifactorial list of possible illnesses and effects on an individual affected by HIV.
 These changes will definitely affect the way an HIV claim is processed and evaluated at not just the initial level, but by an Administrative Law Judge at the hearing level.
 Understanding and evaluating your claim under the HIV listing will require medical record documentation and lab results in order to be properly presented before the Social Security Administration.

-If you are disabled due to HIV or any other immune system disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free consultation.
+If you are disabled due to HIV or any other immune system disorder and in need of assistance navigating the disability process, call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled.